exclusive: listen to the first track from peaches’ all-female remix record

 Is Nicki Minaj someone you'd say you admire?

-A lot of female pop stars are very sexualised, but still there's still a real fear of women's sexuality.
+A lot of female pop stars are very sexualized, but still there's still a real fear of women's sexuality.

 It's ridiculous.
 And I think men need to be objectifying themselves, they need to assume the position and get into the headspace so they can become feminists, so in the end we can all become humanists.
 And so they can become comfortable in their own body and men still feeling like there's some sort of privilege or superiority.
 That way, there's an easy way out for a white male, and they need to struggle and get with the struggle.